-During the government’s “war on drugs” the Philippines National Police and armed vigilantes perpetrated extrajudicial killings that may amount to crimes against humanity.
+During the Philippine government’s “war on drugs” the national police and armed vigilantes have perpetrated extrajudicial killings that may amount to crimes against humanity.

-Since President Rodrigo Duterte took office during June 2016, thousands of people have been extrajudicially killed during his proclaimed “war on drugs.”
-According to the Philippines government’s official figures 8,663 suspects have been killed in police operations and by unidentified gunman carrying out vigilante-style executions of alleged drug offenders, with thousands of deaths still under investigation.
+Since President Rodrigo Duterte took office during June 2016, thousands of people in the Philippines have been extrajudicially killed during his proclaimed “war on drugs.”
+According to the Office of the UN High Commissioner for Human Rights (OHCHR) at least 8,660 people have been killed in police operations and by unidentified gunman carrying out vigilante-style executions of alleged drug offenders, with thousands of deaths still under investigation.
 Human rights monitors in the country indicate the number could be more than triple the official figure.
-The majority of the killings took place between 2016-2018, but police and armed vigilantes continue to perpetrate extrajudicial killings of those perceived to be involved in illicit drug activity.
-Human Rights Watch and the Office of the UN High Commissioner for Human Rights (OHCHR) have reported that official reports of killings committed during the “war on drugs” are often contradicted by eyewitness accounts and that police have routinely planted evidence.
+The majority of deaths took place between 2016-2018, but police and armed vigilantes continue to perpetrate extrajudicial killings of those perceived to be involved in illicit drug activity.

 On 4 June 2020 OHCHR released a report on the human rights situation in the Philippines, focused primarily on the period from 2015-2020.
 The report found systematic and long-standing human rights abuses by the government, including killings and arbitrary detentions during the so-called “war on drugs.”
 The report also found evidence of at least 248 targeted killings of journalists and human rights defenders.

 President Duterte has compared his “war on drugs” with the Holocaust and declared his willingness to “slaughter” millions of suspected drug abusers.
-He has publicly called upon law enforcement to shoot and kill alleged criminals.
-Duterte also recently threatened to kill violators of COVID-19 pandemic lockdowns.
+He has continuously made public calls for law enforcement to shoot and kill alleged criminals.
 Other high-ranking government officials have echoed these sentiments, including the former Justice Secretary, who stated that the killings could not be deemed crimes against humanity as drug offenders were not “part of humanity.”
-President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally-mandated Philippines Commission on Human Rights.
+President Duterte has silenced those opposed to the killings, including by arresting, imprisoning and removing his critics from their government posts and threatening to abolish the constitutionally mandated Philippines Commission on Human Rights.

-The “war on drugs” places populations at risk of extrajudicial killings that may amount to crimes against humanity.
+Extrajudicial killings perpetrated in the context of the “war on drugs” may amount to crimes against humanity.
 While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs, it is obligated to do so with respect to International Human Rights Law.
 By openly calling for armed vigilantes to join his “war on drugs” and promising amnesty for police officers involved in drug-related killings, President Duterte has actively promoted an atmosphere of impunity for murder.
 President Duterte has also used his widespread public support to legitimize the killings.

-National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.
+National authorities in the Philippines must immediately halt widespread extrajudicial killings.
 The government of the Philippines should also allow access to UN special procedures mandate holders.

-States with strong economic and political ties to the Philippines, especially the United States and China, must increase diplomacy aimed at ending extrajudicial killings.
+States with strong economic and political ties to the Philippines must increase diplomacy aimed at ending extrajudicial killings.